Create a Website Account - Manage notification subscriptions, save form progress and more.

 The city of Citrus Heights has been a proud partner with the Sacramento Area Creeks Council since 2003.
 For more information visit http://saccreeks.org/ or www.creekweek.net

 Volunteers can register by calling Sunrise Parks and Recreation District at 916-725-1015 or online at www.creekweek.net

 The Sunrise MarketPlace is a business improvement district composed of 70 property owners and more than 500 businesses located in a 10-block area around Sunrise Boulevard and Greenback Lane.
 Information for the Sunrise MarketPlace can be obtained by calling 916-536-9267.

-The CAFR is located here.
+The City's AB1600 Annual Report is located here.

 The Budget and CIP is located here.